 Patients may fear that accepting palliative care interventions will shorten their lives.
-Numerous studies have shown that in patients with a life expectancy of <6 months, palliative care is not associated with decreased life expectancy when compared with disease-directed treatment, and persons receiving palliative interventions experience improved quality of life (Temel, 2010, 2017; Reljik, 2017).
+Numerous studies have shown that in patients with a life expectancy of less than six months, palliative care is not associated with decreased life expectancy when compared with disease-directed treatment, and patients receiving palliative interventions experience improved quality of life (Temel, 2010, 2017; Reljik, 2017).